TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-8.md

 The effect is amplified by using only 10 pages.
 For a real large scale grid with a 100 pages, the error is at most 1%.
 Should be barely noticeable.

-# Ultimate Power!
+# Unlimited Power!

 Talking of real large scale grids, it's time to go the other way.
 I've found bugs I might not have noticed by looking at a small scale example.
 Now let's see what we find by going super large.
 I reverted my hacked-in changes to `useVirtualScroll` and changed the sample app to include more rows.
 Lots more rows.
 I started at a million and kept making it bigger.

-Try it out, if you feel you can handle the ultimate power of a trillion rows.
+Try it out, if you feel you can handle the power of a trillion rows.
 That's 1,000,000,000,000.

 {% include candid-iframe.html src="/assets/dist/modern-react-scroll-grid-8b/index.html" width="100%" height="fit-content" %}